Dyalog/ullu/docs/how-to-add-tests.md

 #### `RunVariations`

-RunVariations is a function described in each test file which takes the expressions to be evaluated and evaluates the expression for:
+RunVariations is a function described in each test file which takes the expressions to be evaluated and does the following:
-- the standard form it comes in
+- tests using the standard form it comes in
-- a scalar of the data it gets
+- tests a scalar element from the data it gets
-- an empty array derrived from the input
+- tests an empty array derived from the input
 - applies a different shape to the input and evaluates
-- a case where the different shape now has a 0 in the shape of the input
+- creates a different shape that has a 0 in the shape of the input

 ### The tests

-All tests should run with all types of ⎕CT/⎕DCT, ⎕FR and ⎕IO values depending on which settings are implicit arguments of the primitive, ie. all of the setting that they depend on.
+All tests should run with all types of ⎕CT/⎕DCT, ⎕FR and ⎕IO values depending on which settings are implicit arguments of the primitive, ie. all of the settings that they depend on.
 ```
 :For io :In io_default io_0
     ⎕IO←io

     :For ct :In 1 0
-        (⎕CT ⎕DCT)←ct × ct_default dct_default ⍝ set comparision tolerance
+        (⎕CT ⎕DCT)←ct × ct_default dct_default ⍝ set comparison tolerance

         :For fr :In fr_dbl fr_decf
             ⍝ ...